oleskatony/3-tier-architecture/README.md

 # 3 Tier Architecture using AWS

-Welcome to my breakdown of 3-tier-architecture using AWS.
+Welcome to my breakdown of 3-tier architecture using AWS.
 In this document, I will provide a detailed account of the process I followed while designing this architectural pattern.
 Before I dive into this project, I want to thank you for checking out my page.
 I encourage you to check out some of my other projects like the [Cloud Resume Challenge](https://github.com/oleskatony/cloudresumechallenge) and the [AWS Cloud Architecture Project](https://github.com/oleskatony/vpc-architecture), additionally you check check out my [website](https://antoleska.net/) if you want to see more!

 ⚠️ **WARNING: Please be aware that some services used in this project fall outside of the AWS Free-Tier.
 If you plan on recreating this project, please be cautious about the services you provision in AWS.
 Make sure to remove all infrastructure properly upon completion to avoid unnecessary charges to your account.** ⚠️

-The 3-tier-architecture approach is commonly used in software development, particularly in web applications.
+The 3-tier architecture approach is commonly used in software development, particularly in web applications.
 It separates the different components of an application into three distinct layers (or tiers), each responsible for specific functionality.
 These tiers are:

 ![3-tier-arch drawio](https://github.com/oleskatony/3-tier-architecture/assets/128739036/72966b99-d05f-48c0-97ff-685f3c430eb0)